The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Introduction

-Here, we use ``phase coherence'' to refer to sustained, non-zero phase offsets across space—distinct from strict zero-lag synchrony or amplitude correlation.
-Data show that cortical coherence decays over a few centimeters—beyond which synaptic coupling alone cannot explain it [9].
-However, traveling delta-band waves often span entire hemispheres, requiring an alternative mechanism.
-(Throughout, we use ``mode'' to refer to spatial eigenfunctions of the Laplacian operator, ``coherence'' to denote cross-site phase stability in field oscillations, and ``resonance'' to indicate selective frequency amplification of those modes.)
+We use the term \emph{phase coherence} to refer to sustained, non-zero phase offsets across space---distinct from strict zero-lag synchrony or amplitude correlation.
+Cortical coherence typically decays over a few centimeters, beyond which synaptic coupling alone offers a limited account [9]; yet traveling delta-band waves often span entire hemispheres, motivating the search for complementary mechanisms.
+(Throughout, we use ``mode'' for spatial eigenfunctions of the Laplacian operator, ``coherence'' for cross-site phase stability in field oscillations, and ``resonance'' for selective amplification of modal components.)

-We propose the Syncytial Mesh Model, wherein a mesh-like layer—realized by astrocytic syncytia—coexists with local neural masses and anatomical connectivity.
-Astrocytic networks form small-world syncytia via gap junctions, propagate calcium waves at \SIrange{10}{30}{\micro\meter\per\second}, and modulate synaptic function across distances [10,11,12].
-This mesh generates traveling waves, interference-driven harmonics, and distributed co-activation signals, naturally producing rare, scale-dependent phase coherence, resonant spectral peaks, and non-local plasticity not captured by circuit- or connectome-only frameworks.
+We propose the Syncytial Mesh Model (SMM) as one candidate mesoscale mechanism, in which a continuous mesh-like field---grounded in astrocytic syncytia physiology---coexists with local neural masses and anatomical connectivity.
+Astrocytic networks form small-world syncytia via gap junctions, propagate calcium signals at \SIrange{10}{30}{\micro\meter\per\second}, and modulate synaptic function across distances [10, 11, 12].
+We do \emph{not} claim that this layer generates the measured electromagnetic signals recorded in EEG or MEG; neurons remain the dominant current generators.
+Rather, the SMM proposes that the syncytial substrate \emph{shapes the dynamical geometry} of large-scale neural organization: it constrains synchronizability, biases metastable transitions, and modulates the gain landscape in which neuronal rhythms evolve.